Sustainable Development Solutions Network (SDSN) Tracks the World's Happiness

 Help Global Leaders Track and Lead Progress in Their Nations

 The most famous statistics -- GDP, household income and unemployment -- focus on the rational side of what people do: what they spend, how much they make and whether they have a job.
 Traditional metrics like these do not tell us anything about people's happiness.

-Transforming the World Through Happiness
+Transform the World by Measuring Happiness

-In 2014, the International Society for Quality of Life Studies awarded the World Happiness Report, the award for the Betterment of the Human Condition.
+In 2014, the International Society for Quality of Life Studies awarded the World Happiness Report the award for the Betterment of the Human Condition.
 Gallup itself earned this award in 2017.